arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 the Caribbean.
 ```

 Running the code above led me to realize a small setback of using this command.
-In the first result, there is a period right after the word Lucayans, but the search ends at the period of the next sentence.
+In the first result, there is a period right after the word Lucayans, but the search ends at the period of the next sentence (as per git bash coloring of the result).
 While I initially thought that the search would end at the first instance of string2, I realized here that it ends at the last instance of string2 in the given line.
 Thus, if more than one sentence is present in one line, the utility of this function could be reduced.

 This highlights the importance of hands-on testing, as I would not have made this discovery by simply reading the website's description of the command.